 The words in the next table of consonant blends are slightly more complex.
 Some of them occur at the ends of words.
 I find children need more help to learn these than the previous blends.
 For that reason I don’t teach them at the same time as those above.

-The top row below can be taught using maths blending as the blends in it sound just the way they look.
+The top row can be taught using maths blending as the blends in it sound just the way they look.
 It is important to explain to your child that these ones occur mostly at the ends of words.

 The bottom row, beginning with ch, can’t be read by adding the first two letters, c +h, as we have done previously.

 Each of these blends makes a brand new sound.
 Your child needs to be taught these one by one.
 Below I will give you some tricks for teaching the trickier consonant blends.

 Allow your child to learn these consonant blends thoroughly and at their own pace.
 You will be delighted at the progress they make.
 They will then be able to read hundreds of new words calmly and accurately.